shimogarakesh/home/index.md

 I would like to explore options collaborations in studying temperature sensitivity of tropical crops and sustainable agriculture.

-Founder of [Kannada Pustaka Initiative](kannadapustaka.org), an online open library of audio textbooks for the education of visually challenged in the state of Karnataka, India.
+Founder of [Kannada Pustaka Initiative](kannadapustaka.org), an online open library of audio textbooks for the education of visually challenged in the state of Karnataka, India - India's first distributed proofreading initiative run by volunteers.